arangodb/docs/3.5/arangosearch-analyzers.md

 Analyzer Properties
 -------------------

-The valid values for the *properties* are dependant on what *type* is used.
+The valid attributes/values for the *properties* are dependant on what *type* is used.
+For example, the `delimiter` type needs to know the desired delimiting character(s), whereas the `text` type takes a locale, stop-words and more.
-For example for the `text` type its property may simply be an object with the value `"locale": "en"`, whereas for the `delimited` type its property may simply be the delimiter `,`. <!-- text analyzer doesn't seem to accept just a locale -->

 ### Identity